Krugersdorp: Coat of arms

 Krugersdorp was proclaimed a municipality in 1903.
 By 1931, the municipal council had assumed a pseudo-heraldic coat of arms.
 The shield was divided by a horizontal line, the upper half subdivided by a vertical line, the three sections depicting (1) the Paardekraal monument, (2) a mining landscape, and (3) a plough.
 The motto was Labor omnia vincit improbus.

 A proper coat of arms was designed in the 1960s.
 It was registered with the Transvaal Provincial Administration in November 1965 and at the Bureau of Heraldry in January 1969.
 The arms were : Per chevron ploye Azure and Or, dexter two mine hammers in saltire and sinister a cogwheel all Or, and in base the Paardekraal Monument Gules.
 In layman's terms, the shield was divided by a curved chevron-shaped line into blue and gold, displaying two crossed mine hammers and a cogwheel at the top, and the Paardekraal monument at the bottom.
 The crest was three horses' heads issuing from a golden mural crown; the supporters were an eland and a gemsbok; and the motto was Labor omnia vincit improbus.

 Attractions

-Krugersdorp has popular tourist attractions such as Krugersdorp Game Reserve, Maropeng Visitor Centre, Walter Sisulu Botanical Gardens and Sterkfonten Caves.
+Krugersdorp has tourist attractions such as Krugersdorp Game Reserve, Maropeng Visitor Centre, Walter Sisulu Botanical Gardens and Sterkfonten Caves.

 The town is the host of the annual Gauteng Beach Party held at Coronation Park.
-In recent years the event has featured performances by:
+Over the years, the event featured performances from artists including: